 What Is SEO?

-Search engine optimization (SEO) is the art and science of driving targeted website traffic to your website from search engines.
+Search engine optimization (SEO) is the art and science of driving targeted traffic to your website from search engines.
 Common tasks associated with SEO include creating high-quality content, optimizing content around specific keywords and building backlinks.

 Here are the topics that we’ll cover in this complete guide to SEO: